 While LEDs in the outdoor luminaire are brightening up the streets, integrated Wi-Fi and video technology are not only helping to connect city and residents but also providing more security, in line with customer wishes.
 The optionally integrated charging station ensures that vehicle batteries remain fully powered.
-The charging unit called Karsten is controlled by a touch display integrated into the housing together with an embedded system.
+The charging unit called Karsten is controlled by a touchscreen integrated into the housing together with an embedded system.
 This module, known as a human machine interface (HMI), is a Santino LT, a standard product capable of customization from the Hamburg-based company Garz und Fricke.
 It comprises a display together with matching touch interface alongside the single board computer.

 The Leipzig-based company was looking for a combination comprising display and control computer resistant to the weather, heat and even rough handling.
 Many companies supply only products that do not adequately protect the display and electronics.
 Garz und Fricke provided the Santino LT.
-It is an all-in-one module with a 5-inch touch display.
+It is an all-in-one module with a 5-inch touchscreen.
 Ensuring precise input is the capacitative touch interface, which with its multi-touch capability is also able to cope with more than one finger.
-The processor of the single-board computer is an i.mx6 from NXP.
+The processor of the single board computer is an i.mx6 from NXP.
 Standard interfaces including USB 2.0 and other serial ports such as RS485 and RS232 round off the circuit board.
 These can be connected and integrated via modules such as RFID readers from the customer.

 The selection of capacitative touchscreen is almost inevitably a result of the requirements.
 It is also the only way to defy rough mechanical treatment.
 This is why the developers at Garz und Fricke rely on special, chemically hardened glass with a thickness of 2.8 mm, which withstands even industrial shock and impact tests.
 Another argument for capacitative technology is the high level of brightness and good legibility even in sunlight.
 Despite its superior robustness, the display in the Senso glass construction fitting flush with the housing also creates a good optical impression.
 However, the capacitative technology is not entirely straightforward in outdoor use.
 Raindrops, for example, may disrupt the recognition of inputs.
 The reason is to be found in the functional principle: when a finger contacts a capacitative touch surface, small electrical currents then flow, which the electronics use to determine the position of one or more fingers.
 The same also happens though when a raindrop falls onto the display.
 Low electrical currents flow in this case as well.
 Yet the developers in Hamburg have found a way to get round this unwanted behaviour.
 They tackle the problem at software level and classify static signals or those with minimal movement in the driver software as “non-fingers”.
 The disruptive signal is then separated out.
 Afterwards the display control now merely converts signals into inputs when something on the surface moves significantly.

-One challenge for both the display and the electronics of the Santino LT is posed by great heat, as quickly builds up in bright sunlight during outdoor applications.
+One challenge for both the display and the electronics of the Santino LT (equipped with a ARM Cortex - A9 processor) is posed by great heat, as quickly builds up in bright sunlight during outdoor applications.
 The solution for this starts with the hardware.
 Critical assemblies with high current consumption such as the CPUs or working memory are cooled with specially developed, individually adapted, injection-moulded aluminium heat sinks.
 In addition, the display has been thermally isolated and conducts part of the dissipated heat directly into the cover plate of the screen, which again results in a few degrees of cooling.
 If these measures still do not suffice on an especially hot day, a further solution can be found at software level.
 In such cases, the operating system deliberately reduces the computing speed of the embedded system or dims the display, which leads to less waste heat being generated by the system itself.